The-Shinigami/mapersive-backend/README.md

 I implemented mapper classes to convert between entity object and DTOs.
 These mappers ensure a smooth translation between internal data structures and data that is sent and received through the API.

 #### Repository
 The repository layer includes interface that extend Spring Data JPA repositories.
-These interfaces define methods to interact with the database, such as querying, saving, updating, and deleting records.
+This interface define methods to interact with the database, such as querying, saving, updating, and deleting records.

 #### Services
 The service layer contains business logic that handles interactions between the controllers and repositories.
-It ensures proper validation, transformation, and delegation of tasks.

 #### Controller
 The controller layer exposes the API endpoints and handles incoming HTTP requests.
 Each endpoint is mapped to a specific URL and HTTP method.
 The controller methods use the services to process requests and return appropriate responses.